How To Be Your Most Productive Self Based On Your Ayurvedic Dosha

 Pitta’s mantra for establishing a steady stream of productivity without the burnout is “do what you can, with boundaries as the plan.”

 Establish healthy boundaries that allot time for play and active rest––may it be going to the ocean, practicing yin yoga, or spending time with nurturing friends.
-Healthy boundaries also means healthy communication with your self.
-Encouragement over judgement can be the difference between thriving on conscious production and wilting from inordinate to-do lists.
+Healthy boundaries also mean healthy communication with your self.
+Encouragement over judgment can be the difference between thriving on conscious production and wilting from inordinate to-do lists.

 What to do when you’re feeling weighed down and it feels nearly impossible to find your spark of motivation:

 Meet your doshic imbalance of excess Kapha (earth) energy.